Playing With Power.

 So that means spending more time with those I love, because those relationships provide me with a sense of contentment that I’d like to foster more in my daily life.

-Be a better friend/Put aside those who are not:
+Be a better friend/Put aside those who are not.

 At the same time, I am also too patient and forgiving to the wrong people.
-Some people who have called themselves “friends” have not done their part in our relationships.
-People who are blatantly unsupportive, lie, take advantage, scam, steal, bring drama….
+Some people who have called themselves “friends” have not done their part in our relationship.
+People who have been blatantly unsupportive, lie, take advantage, scam, steal, bring drama….
 I can’t do it anymore.
 It’s too much energy with too little benefit.
 Differences of opinion and the occasional argument?
 No real friendship is always gummi bears and rainbows 100% of the time.
-And oh, my friends and I have come to words and silent treatments at times, but value of relationship and sentiment win out.
+And oh, my friends and I have come to words and silent treatments at times, but value of relationship and sentiment of built history win out.
 I take after my Dad in the fact that I’ll sometimes growl loudly, but immediately feel badly after, and try to fix things.
 But I’m not going to further cultivate relationships that aren’t supportive and respectful of me in return.

 Be more spontaneous.

 No one has ever accused me of not marching to my own beat.
 I’m the guy who will do a roadtrip at the drop of a hat, met more celebrities than a season of The New Scooby-Doo Movies, or try anything or meet anyone at least once, but there are also moments where I get into “life ruts” or wrapped up so much in myself that I don’t focus on the adventure that I not only love, but has also been one of my more defining traits.

 I’ve been doing better lately.
 Everything from a day trip to The Wizarding World of Harry Potter to seeing the Cabazon Dinosaurs, I’m trying to get out there and see things that break up the routine and give my life a little jolt to remind me that most of our “ruts” can easily be broken as long as we are willing to take that first step out the door to change it.